 He added that both ships would be specially designed for 3-or 4-day itineraries, with all outside cabins with balconies.

 Celestyal Cruises currently operates three ships - Celestyal Olympia, Celestyal Crystal and Celestyal Nefeli.
 It will take delivery of two more - Thomson Majesty and Thomson Spirit - in November 2017.

 Ahead of any new builds, Mr Anastassiadis confirmed the line would base Celestyal Olympia in the Gulf from November 2017.
 The 1,664-passenger ship will be based in Dubai and offer 3- and 4-night cruises taking in Muscat (Oman), Doha (Qatar) and Mina Salman (Bahrain) until April 2018.

 Earlier this year, the line confirmed that Celestyal Crystal would be based in Cuba year-round from this November - and could be joined by a fleetmate from November 2017.

-He said that a second ship in Havana would likely offer 3- or 4-day itineraries, in keeping with the line's successful Aegean cruise model.
+A second ship in Havana would likely offer 3- or 4-day itineraries, in keeping with the line's successful Aegean cruise model.

 The 1,462 Thomson Majesty will be deployed in Western Mediterranean to visit smaller ports.